mcgill-robotics/compsys/README.md

 ## tmuxinator
-[tmuxinator](https://github.com/tmuxinator/tmuxinator) is used to quickly launch complex tmux sessions, either on robot bootup, or by user invocation.
+[tmuxinator](https://github.com/tmuxinator/tmuxinator) is used to quickly launch complex `tmux` sessions, either on robot boot up, or by user invocation.

-`tmuxinator` uses yaml profiles stored in `~/.tmuxinator/` to configure the layout.
-Proifiles are, by convention, stored in robot repository and symlinked into `~/.tmuxinator/`.
+`tmuxinator` uses YAML profiles stored in `~/.tmuxinator/` to configure the layout.
+Profiles are, by convention, stored in robot repository and symlinked into `~/.tmuxinator/`.

 To symlink a profile, run: